If you are going to be a senior next school year, then there is an important and exciting recruiting date coming up that you should be aware of.

 If you are being seriously recruited or if you’re a high level recruit, you can expect a lot of action taking place starting on July 1st.
 This is going to be an exciting time, so enjoy the attention, but at the same time, make sure you know how to utilize this time.

 College coaches will be asking you a lot of questions, which means you should start preparing your answers now!
-Think of any potential questions that you could be asked and practice your response.
+Think of any potential questions colleges coaches could ask and practice your responses.
 Also, you should be evaluating the coach and the school as much as they are evaluating you, so think of a list of questions you will want to ask the coach.
-Here is another blog that can help you with this area: http://www.ncsasports.org/blog/2013/05/30/types-coach-communications/.
+If you are wondering about the right questions to ask, read 5 Types of Questions You Need to Ask a College Coach.
 Just remember that choosing a college is a 40-year decision, not just a four-year decision, so it’s just as important that you like the coach and the school as much as they like you!

 Now, what about those of you who may not receive very many or any phone calls on Monday.
 First, you must understand that if you’re a rising senior and you’re not getting phone calls on July 1st, then you are not being seriously recruited.